rNLKJA/UoM-DS-2019-2024/README.md

     - *Utility Theory* is used to represent and infer preferences.
     - *Decision theory* = utility theory + probability theory

+    **Prior or unconditional probabilities**: probailities that calculated before any (new) evidence.

+    **Posterior or conditional probabilities**: probabilities that calculated after any evidence shows up.

+    **Short Summary**
+    - Probability is a rigorous formalism for uncertain knowledge.
+    - Joint probability distribution specifies probability of every atomic event.
+    - Queries can be answered by summing over atomic events.
+    - For nontrivial domains, we must find a way to reduce the joint size.
+    - Independence and conditional independence provide the tools.

 - [x] [Bayes Theorem in AI](./doc/AI/uncertainty/bayes_theorm.md)